kivy/kivy/doc/sources/gsoc.rst

   Expected Outcome:
-    Fant fallback and text reshaping support Kivy and correct compilation recipes the libs used (harfbuzz) for platforms(android and ios) that need it, such as Python-For-Android.
+    Fant fallback and text reshaping support Kivy and correct compilation recipes the libs used (harfbuzz) for platforms(Android and iOS) that need it, such as Python-For-Android.

   - **Mentors**: Akshay Arora, Jacob Kovac